the-turing-way/the-turing-way/Chapter_Version_Control.md

 To aid in making atomic commits it's good practise to **specify the files to be committed**, i.e. adding files to the staging area by name (`git add your_file_name`) rather than adding everything (`git add .`).
 This prevents you from unintentionally bundling different changes together, for example if you've made a change to file A while primarily working on file B you may have forgotten this when you go to commit, and with `git add .` file A would be brought along for the ride.

-Finally, **don't commit anything that can be regenerated from other things that were committed unless it is something might take hours to regenerate**.
-Generated files just clutter up your repository and make contain features such as timestamps that can cause annoying merge conflicts (see below).
+Finally, **don't commit anything that can be regenerated from other things that were committed unless it is something  that would take hours to regenerate**.
+Generated files just clutter up your repository and may contain features such as timestamps that can cause annoying merge conflicts (see [below](#merge_conflicts)).
 On a similar note you should not commit configuration files, specifically configuration files that might change from environment to environment.
 You can instruct git to ignore certain files by creating a file called `.gitignore` and including their names in it.

+<a name="commit_messages"></a>
 ## Commit messages

 ### The problem